 The key to enjoyng Forge of Empires is to stay in control of your military, city happiness, goods production, coins, supplies, and forge points.
 When you reach the end of an Age, don't rush off into the next age, have a breather, get in control and you won't get stuck.

 The key to a successful tavern is getting all the upgrades and having friends who visit it daily.
 Tavern silver can be used for many things, including extra turns and attack boosts for the Guild Expeditions.
-How I play is to buy the 24 hour 30% attack boost and try to get through the first level before it expires.
+How I play GE is to buy the 24 hour 30% attack boost and try to get through the first level before it expires.
 With attempts regenerating at 1 per hour, this is possible in a 24 hour period.
 I then do the same again the following day and try to complete level 2.
 When I can't fight any farther, I then begin negoiating.
 When you can fight 3 levels of GE every week, it is possible to then also complete the 4th level of GE every week.by negotiating.
 This is also the key to a successful diamond city, as most diamonds seem to be won in level 4.

-We were in a gold cup competition, and we were in the lead, and all of us had finished 64/48 except for one girl who was on 61/48.
+We were in a gold cup GE competition, and we were in the lead, and all of us had finished 64/48 except for one girl who was on 61/48.
 She only needed 3 more fights and the guild would have been at 133.3% first, and the gold cup would have been ours.
 She had plenty of goods, we made sure of that, but she ran out of tavern silver for the extra turn.
 While she was frantically trying to get folks to visit her tavern, the other guild slipped past us and got to 133.3% first.
 We were beaten on tavern silver.
-If you are a GE player, always keep at least 3000 tavern silver in reserve when upgrading for that extra turn.
+If you are a GE player, always keep at least 3000 tavern silver in reserve when upgrading.

 Managing friends who visit your tavern every day is important.
 I play on a PC, and every month, once a month, I aid from my Town Hall.
 The Event History shows me everyone who has aided me for the last 6 days.
 If I click all the aid buttons in the Town Hall Event History for the last 6 days, and then go through my friend's list, I can see immediately if anyone hasn't aided me during that time because they're still highlighted.
-Anyone still highlighted hasn't aided me for 6 days to I unfriend them.
-I don't think you can do this on an iPad or a phone, but you can on a lap top and a PC.
+Anyone still highlighted hasn't aided me for 6 days so I unfriend them.
+I don't think you can do this on an iPad or a phone, but you can on a laptop and a PC.
 There are a lot of people who send firned invites who have no intentions of aiding you, they just want mugs who will aid them.
 Too many players of that nature in your friend's list, and your tavern silver will suffer dramatically.
 Clearing out non aiders once a month and replacing them with faithful players will keep you in plenty of tavern silver.

-A word of warning is needed here, as some players only aid from the Town Hall as a matter of course.
+A word of warning is needed here as some players only aid from the Town Hall as a matter of course.
 They think that if you aid from the Town Hall, only those who aided you in the last 24 hours get aided back.
 This is not a good strategy.
 No one aids every 24 hours, it's impossible.
 Aiding times creep ever closer to bedtime, so sometimes you have to wait until the morning.
-That means you regularly miss a night and it can be almost 48 hours before you aid again, and yet still be aiding daily.
+That means you regularly miss a night and it can be almost 48 hours before you aid again, and yet you are still aiding daily.
 If someone is aiding in the Town Hall only those players who have aided them in the last 24 hours, you're going to be missed out and they will think you are a non aider and possibly unfriend you.
-If you must aid from the Town Hall, always go back at least 4 or 5 days before unfriending anyone.
+If you must aid from the Town Hall, always go back at least 3 or 4 days before unfriending anyone.
 I go back 6 days.
 If someone hasn't aided me in 6 days, there's no point in having them as a friend in the game.

 As you advance through the ages, producing goods becomes increasingly more expensive.
 Trading goods from early ages and asking for the same amounts of goods from far more advanced ages is, therefore, considered unfair.
 The accepted fair trade standards for the game are 1:1 for same age goods, and 2:1 or 1:2 for goods of the ages just above and below you.
 Offering 50 Bronze Age stone for 25 Iron Age jewelry is a fair trade, as would offering 25 Iron Age jewelry for 50 Bronze Age stone.
 Unfair trades are usually frowned on, and with good reason.
 In large guilds where there may be hundreds of trades in the market, your guild mates don't have time to check every single trade to see if it is fair or not.
 They just want to quickly skim through the guild market and trade without having to worry about being ripped off.